Ledger account combinations

 Alternatively, if the structure that is associated with the account rule allows blank values for the license plate number, and a combination of just 145-Q is created, only two new records are inserted:

 - One record in DimensionAttributeValueGroupCombination

 This behavior occurs because all the DimensionAttributeValueGroup and DimensionAttributeLevelValue records already exist and can be fully reused on the new combination.
 Primarily for this reason, data should never be modified directly in the Ledger Dimension storage tables.
 A change to a single record might affect not only all references to that ledger dimension, but also one or more other ledger dimensions and references to them.

-Although it's partially collapsed in the examples shown in this part of the topic, a hash code is assigned to the DimensionAttributeValueCombination and DimensionAttributeValueGroup tables.
+Although it's partially collapsed in the examples shown in this part of the article, a hash code is assigned to the DimensionAttributeValueCombination and DimensionAttributeValueGroup tables.

 Part 6: Advanced topics

-To conclude this topic, this part discusses some advanced topics to explain some of the deeper design and implementation decisions that drive the way that the dimension framework works.
+To conclude this article, this part discusses some advanced topics to explain some of the deeper design and implementation decisions that drive the way that the dimension framework works.